aaz25/431-2021/labs/lab03/lab03.md

 ### County Health Rankings data

-Next, we’ll be using additional data from the [2021 County Health Rankings Data](https://www.countyhealthrankings.org/) that we saw back in Lab 02.
+In Questions 6-9, we’ll be using additional data from the [2021 County Health Rankings Data](https://www.countyhealthrankings.org/) that we saw back in Lab 02.
 We have compiled a larger data set called `lab03_counties.csv` which you will find in our [Data and Code repository](https://github.com/THOMASELOVE/431-data).
 This data file contains all of the counties and a dozen of the available variables in